Orange-OpenSource/ods-android/docs/components/Lists.md

 The library offers the `OdsListItem` composable to display lists items.

+**Leading icon:**

 To specify an icon type, use the `Modifier.iconType` method on the `OdsListItem` modifier and call `OdsListItemScope.OdsListItemIcon` in the `icon` lambda.

+**Trailing element:**

+The `OdsListItem` composable allows you to display an `OdsListItemTrailing` (Checkbox, Switch, RadioButton, Icon or a Caption text) as trailing element.
+If this does not meet your needs and only in this case, you can use the `OdsListItem` method signature which accept any Composable as trailing.

+Note: The first signature (with `OdsListItemTrailing`) automatically manages accessibility, if you use the second one, don't forget to manage it on your side.

+**Dividers:**

 A divider can also be displayed at the bottom of the list item using the `Modifier.divider` method on the `OdsListItem` modifier.

 ```kotlin
 OdsListItem(